 Day 3

-After spending so much time in and around the lagoon, you might be ready to explore Bora Bora by land.
+After spending so much time in and around the lagoon, on day 3 we were ready to explore Bora Bora by land.

-That’s why, on day 3, I’d recommend joining an ATV tour of the island.
+That’s why, on day 3, we joined this ATV tour of the island.

-With your professional guide, you’ll be able to head into the mountains on your quad bike and stop off at lots of wondrous viewpoints.
+Our professional guide took us out into the mountains on quad bikes and we stopped off at lots of wondrous viewpoints along the way.

 Alternatively, if you’re up for the challenge, you can go on a hike up Mount Otemanu.